sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

   python3 -m http.server $WEBSERVER_PORT
 ```

-When you run `just http` it'll launch the http server on port 9000.
+When you run `just http` it will launch the http server on port 9000.
 One important line
 in this file is `set dotenv-load`, it will not load the `.env` file without you telling it to.

-## Don't use language specific scripts!
+## Do not use language specific scripts!
-I'n not a fan of language specific command runners like `package.json` in the node community.
+I am not a fan of language specific command runners like `package.json` in the node community.

 It always frustrates me when I start working on a project that heavily uses `scripts` in their
 package.json instead of using a real command runner. `json` is not a great format for writing